nidafirdaws/recipes-ratings-complexity/website (1).md

 |  4 |      306168 | 412 broccoli casserole               |        5 |          194.8 |                20 |             6 |              22 |                     3 |               9 |

 We noticed that recipes taking more than five hours are less than 5% of the data and those taking more than a day are around 0.07% of our data.
 So, we chose to examine the distributions of recipes under five hours and under day.
-In the below graph, we observe that the recipes taking under five hours have a strong right skew, with most recipes under five horus taking 30-40 minutes on average.
+In the below graph, we observe that the recipes taking under five hours have a strong right skew, with most recipes under five hours taking 30-40 minutes on average.

 <iframe
   src="assets/recipes-hours.html"